 allowrules that override

 Rules with the same priority and the same action have the same result.
 However, the rule that is used during the evaluation is indeterminate.
-Normally, it doesn't matter which rule is used except when you enable firewall rule logging.
-If you want your logs to show firewall rules being evaluated in a consistent and well-defined order, assign them unique priorities.
-For more information about logging, see the Firewall Rules Logging Overview.
+Normally, it doesn't matter which rule is used except when you enable Firewall Rules Logging.
+If you want your logs to show firewall rules being evaluated in a consistent and well- defined order, assign them unique priorities.

 Consider the following example where two firewall rules exist: